-Associate Professor Anne Tiedemann (PhD, BSc, Grad Dip Sci) is an expert on the development and implementation of evidence-based physical activity strategies to prevent falls and maximise independence in older age.
-She is a Principal Research Fellow at the Institute for Musculoskeletal Health, School of Public Health, The University of Sydney.
-She is supported by a NHMRC Career Development Fellowship (2016-2019).
+Professor Anne Tiedemann (PhD, BSc, Grad Dip Sci) is an expert on the development and implementation of evidence-based physical activity strategies to prevent falls and promote independence in older age.
+She is a Senior Principal Research Fellow at the Institute for Musculoskeletal Health, School of Public Health, The University of Sydney.
+She is supported by a University of Sydney Robinson Fellowship.

-Associate Professor Tiedemann leads a program of research focussed on physical activity for healthy ageing and fall prevention.
+Professor Tiedemann leads a program of research focused on physical activity for healthy ageing and fall prevention.
 She has a background in Exercise Physiology, and completed her PhD in Public Health at the University of New South Wales in 2007.
-Associate Professor Tiedemann's 89 peer reviewed publications have been cited over 5600 times and she has been awarded over $15 million in competitive grant funding.
-In 2016 Associate Professor Tiedemann received an NHMRC Research Excellence Award and in 2017 she received the Sydney Research Awards, Young Researcher Award.
+Professor Tiedemann's 165 peer reviewed publications have been cited over 21000 times and she has been awarded over $25 million in competitive grant funding.
+In 2016 Professor Tiedemann received an NHMRC Research Excellence Award and in 2017 she received the Sydney Research Awards, Young Researcher Award.